 Keratosis Pilaris

-Any product with lactic acid or other AHA’s (Alpha-Hydroxy Acids) will assist with regulating keratin production and rejuvenate skin cells faster.
+Any product with lactic acid or other AHA’s (Alpha-Hydroxy Acids) will help regulate keratin production and rejuvenate skin cells faster.
 Milk products (especially farm-fresh buttermilk, cow milk, and goat milk) are very high in lactic acids and AHA’s.

-In addition to these, a good exfoliation is recommended 1-2 times per week with our exfoliating butters and soaps!
-This will help quicken cell renewal and allow the lactic acids and other topical nutrients to penetrate deeper into the epidermis for faster results!
+Also to these, a good exfoliation is recommended 2-3 times per week with our exfoliating butters and soaps!
+This will increase cell renewal and allow the lactic acids to penetrate deeper into the epidermis for faster results!

 Why KP Happens:

-• Keratin is a tough, fibrous protein found in fingernails, hair, and skin.
-The body may produce extra keratin as a result of inflammation, as a protective response to pressure, or as a result of a genetic condition.
+- Keratin is a tough, fibrous protein found in fingernails, hair, and skin.
+The body produces extra keratin as a result of different factors.
+These factors include inflammation, as a protective response to pressure, or as a result of a genetic condition.

-• Keratosis Pilaris is a form of hyperkeratosis, where the skin produces excess keratin deposits, which appear as many hard, raised bumps on the pores of the skin.
+- Keratosis Pilaris is a form of hyperkeratosis, where the skin produces excess keratin deposits.
+This manifests as many hard, raised bumps on the pores of the skin.

-• Therefore, it is very important to use the products recommended above to help prevent the symptoms of KP!
+- So, it is very important to use the products recommended above and avoid triggers to prevent the symptoms of KP!

 Loose Skin

-Rapid weight loss due to surgery, lifestyle changes, or post-pregnancy can result in excessive loose skin since the skin did not have sufficient time to shrink back down at the same rate of weight loss.
-If the rapid weight loss was more extreme (over 50 pounds), a full correction might only be achieved through surgery.
-However, taking care of one’s skin can help tighten, tone, heal the skin faster, and make it look healthier before and after surgery.
+Rapid weight loss due to surgery, lifestyle changes, or post-pregnancy can result in excessive loose skin.
+The skin did not have enough time to shrink back down at the same rate of weight loss.
+Losing around 1 lb. per week is the best way to avoid sagging skin.
+If the rapid weight loss was more extreme (over 50 pounds), a full correction can only be achieved through surgery.
+Caring for your skin can tighten, tone, heal the skin faster, and make it look healthier before and after surgery.
 Proper skincare can even reverse the effects of mild to moderate loose skin.

 Lifestyle Tips:

-• Skin brushing, gua sha, and other methods to exfoliate, increase lymph flow underneath the skin, and improve skin circulation.
+- Skin brushing, gua sha, and other ways to exfoliate, increase lymph flow underneath the skin, and improve skin circulation.

 Nursing

-Find everything else mom & baby needs in the product recommendations above in our BABY tab, approved by our own pediatricians and OBGYN’s!
+Find everything else mom & baby needs in the product recommendations above.
+Or check out our BABY tab, approved by our own pediatricians and OBGYN’s!

 Oily